StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 ## Building the app

-For transforming the application from its helm-chart to a tar package that can be installed in a StarlingX Cluster, I'll use the [app-gen-tool](https://opendev.org/starlingx/app-gen-tool) terminal application.
+For transforming the application from its helm-chart to a tar package that can be installed in a StarlingX Cluster, I'll use the [app-gen-tool](https://opendev.org/starlingx/app-gen-tool) terminal application (now included in the StarlingX release 9.0.0).

 First I'll create a python venv and install the app-gen-tool via pip